-Toast some nice, soft hamburger buns, put 4-5 ounces of pulled chicken on each sandwich, drizzle with some warm leftover sauce, if desired, and serve with coleslaw and pickles on the side.
+Toast some soft hamburger buns and put 4-5 ounces of pulled chicken on each sandwich.
+Drizzle with more warm barbecue sauce, if desired, and serve with coleslaw and pickles on the side.

-Photo 16 shows the nice texture you get from the hand-pulled large pieces and the coarse mixture from the food processor.
+Photo 10 shows the nice texture you get from the shredded breast meat and the chopped dark meat.